 This approach involves monkey-patching all code used in a project such that it uses only FQNs specific of that project.
 As a result, FQN conflicts will be avoided, because dependencies will have their namespaces changed.
 This approach has unpredictable consequences, and poses a huge interoperability concern, as it makes it impossible to standardize or re-use other standardized code.
 It may be a viable solution for cases where all code is maintained by the authors of the plugin, and where interoperability is not a concern.
 Tools such as Mozart and PHP-Scoper are available to automate this task, as it is not feasible without automation.

 The interoperability problems become less severe if the tool of choice allows excluding certain namespaces from being prefixed.
 In this case, it could be possible to avoid prefixing interop interfaces, while still scoping the rest of the project-specific implementations.
 This would marginally increase the viability of this approach.
+Please note that at the time of writing, Mozart has not implemented a feature that would allow selected FQNs to be excluded from patching.
+For this reason, and because PHP-Scoper is a more generic, maintained, fully-featured, and widely adopted project, it should probably be used in most cases.

 Cross Fingers and Hope For the Best

 Depending on which dependencies are in scope and the number of target plugins, the issues may never present – especially when depending on extremely stable APIs.
 As such, dependencies containing standard interfaces like PSRs and similar have a very small chance of causing problems, because although they are and should be widely used, they change extremely rarely.
-Plugins which seldom get installed together with other possibly conflicting plugins, those that target enterprise environments, and short-term solutions like migration tools also have a lower risk of running into dependency incompatibility problems.
+Plugins that seldom get installed together with other possibly conflicting plugins, those that target enterprise environments, and short-term solutions like migration tools also have a lower risk of running into dependency incompatibility problems.